Kihyun11/MoonNet/README.md

 The objective of this project is to be able to enhance the detection of tiny objects in the [DOTA](https://captain-whu.github.io/DOTA/dataset.html)(Dataset for Object detection in Aerial images) using [YOLOv8](https://github.com/ultralytics/ultralytics) which is the latest version of the YOLO(You Only Look Once) model.

 Following approaches were taken for enhancement:
-1) Hyper parameter tuning for optimal training - (gamma value modification for focal loss, optimizer selection and varying resolution)
+1) Hyper parameter tuning for optimal training - (focusing parameter value modification for focal loss, optimizer selection and varying resolution)
 2) Data augmentation
 3) Multi-scale feature learning
 4) Attnetion mechanism - (Implementation of [SE Block](https://github.com/hujie-frank/SENet?tab=readme-ov-file) and [CBAM](https://arxiv.org/abs/1807.06521) in the backbone of YOLOv8 model)